Kome54/openshock_chaster/README.md

 EXTRA:
-IS POSSIBLE TO RUN ON YOUR ANDROID PHONE WITH AN APP CALLED Termux it requires a bit of a setup but it isnt super complex , idk if is possible on ios first run these commands in this order:
+IS POSSIBLE TO RUN ON YOUR ANDROID PHONE WITH AN APP CALLED Termux it requires a bit of a setup but it isnt super complex , idk if is possible on ios.
+First run these commands in this order:

     termux-setup-storage                    (give termux permission for local archives)
     pkg update && pkg upgrade
     pkg install python tmux
     pkg install nano git
     pip install requests
     termux-wake-lock                        (for the app run in the background) tmux
     cd /storage/emulated/0/Download         (folder where the script is, you can adapt depending where it is or put in download) python chopint.py                       (it should run the script)

 TO STOP IT, PRESS CTRL and type C